 Why maths and English are so important to your career

-Achieving a good level of English and maths is important so that you can compete in today’s labour market and securing the career you’ve always wanted.
+Achieving a good level of English and maths is important so that you can compete in today’s labour market and secure the career you’ve always wanted.
 Alongside your full-time course, students will continue to develop their English and maths skills.
-If you haven’t yet achieved GCSE grade C in English and maths at 16 you will continue to study these by resits or by taking Functional Skills at an appropriate level.
+If you haven’t yet achieved GCSE grade 4 (grade C) in English and maths at 16, you will continue to study these by resits or by taking Functional Skills at an appropriate level.

-- When designing fitness programmes, a sound understanding of basic numbers is needed for working our appropriate repetitions and determining increments in weight-training
+- When designing fitness programmes, a sound understanding of basic numbers is needed for working out appropriate repetitions and determining increments in weight-training

 - Fractions are needed in calculating BMI